godotengine/godot-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 If all goes well, the resulting binary executable will be placed in the "bin" subdirectory.
 This executable file contains the whole engine and runs without any dependencies.
-Executing it will bring up the project manager.
+Executing it will bring up the Project Manager.

 .. note::